shivangidas/Theorems/README.md

-# Theorems
+# Theorems | Distributions | Algorithms

-All the theorems in my Machine Learning Masters
+All the things in my Machine Learning Masters